sanwebinfo/valentines-day/README.md

 ## OG image

-- if you wanna a OG image then use it like this
+- if you wanna an OG image then use it like this

 ```sh
 http://localhost:6003/og/?title=partnername